-Applicant response: The project will install and improve sidewalks along its perimeter which will add to the pedestrian connectivity in the area and improve circulation from the residential neighborhoods to nearby parks
+Applicant response: The project will install and improve sidewalks along its perimeter which will add to the pedestrian connectivity in the area and improve circulation from the residential neighborhoods to nearby parks and the Highline Canal.

 The facility residents, staff, and visitors can make use of the existing sidewalk system to access the nearby park site and shopping centers.